|

 images captured in exceptional-light circumstances.

-Scene: Scenes are photographed "as discovered": items are not placed within, or removed from, the picture frame.
+Scene: Scenes are photographed "as discovered": items are not placed within the picture frame.
 A tall tripod and footstool

 aid in cropping-out undesireable objects during image composition.
 Occasionally, obstructions such as out-of-focus branches are temporarily held out of the camera's view during